 I’ve long searched for a way to express myself.
 As a shy introvert performing before other people wasn’t a good option.
 Although I studied art history, I never felt drawn to express myself through drawing or painting.

 My first published work was the thesis for my Master’s degree in Art History: The Medieval Carvings of Musicians in Beverley Minster.
 That academic paper has sat on my bookshelf since 1995.
 I am quite proud of the fact that I produced it, even completing it while pregnant with my only child.
-The big surprise is that it is the inspiration behind my forthcoming book, tentatively titled The Stonemason’s Secret.
+The big surprise is that it is the inspiration behind my forthcoming book, The Stonemason’s Secret.

 I left academics and writing behind for a few years.
 Then in 1999, the urge to write hit me again.
 I was moving and wanted to stay at home with my preschooler.
 Writing, I thought, would be perfect.
 I could be creative, bring in some money without having to get a job.
 My dream was to be a travel writer, taking trips, producing articles and earning money for the next trip.